ikkerens/ikeapack/README.md

 )

 type myBlob struct {
 	A uint64  // all fields have to be exported
 	B []byte  `ikea:"compress:9"` // this field will be packed and compressed, with flate level 5 C subBlob // If you omit the level `ikea:"compress"`, level 9 will be assumed.
-	D int32 `ikea:"skip"` // Or `ikea:"-"`
+	D int32
 }

 type subBlob struct {